Precision Records Interview

 How did you wind up where you are?

-I grew up following in my dad’s footsteps, admiring his carefree, party-driven lifestyle.
-I thought it was cool and wanted to be just like him.
+I grew up admiring my dad’s carefree, party-driven lifestyle.
+He was charismatic and adventurous, and as a young boy, I thought that was the ideal way to live.
 However, my mom had a different vision for our family.
-After a few years, she moved us back to New Jersey and divorced him.
-By that time, I had already adopted unhealthy habits and was drifting through life without any clear direction or goals.
-Eventually, this path led me to prison, which became a turning point.
-It made me realize the importance of finding purpose and direction in life.
+After a few years, she moved us back to New Jersey and divorced him, hoping for a fresh start.
+By then, I had already picked up unhealthy habits from trying to emulate my father.
+Without clear direction or goals, I drifted aimlessly.
+Eventually, this led me to prison—a turning point in my life.
+Prison forced me to confront my choices, and it gave me the clarity to seek purpose and rebuild my life.

 What are your musical influences?

-My father was a harmonica player and his band released a jazz album in the 1960s.
-My mother was a devoted Elvis fan.
+My father was a harmonica player and my mother was a devoted Elvis fan.
 We had a large, furniture-style record player in our living room, and I spent hours listening to their music collection.
 They had albums by Carly Simon, Neil Sedaka, B.J.
-Thomas, Frank Sinatra, Elvis Presley, Carole King, The Carpenters, and many others.
+Thomas, Frank Sinatra, Elvis Presley, The Carpenters, and many others.
 We were truly a musical family.

 What inspired you to start writing music?

 I always loved singing the songs I grew up with, often having singing contests with friends in the park.
 Eventually, I joined a neighborhood band that practiced in the garage after school.
 While we mostly performed covers, I began experimenting with writing my own songs.
-This led to roles as a frontman for various bands in New Jersey.
+This led to roles as a frontman for various bands.

-I discovered jingle writing and successfully sold commercial jingles to a car dealership.
-This opened doors for me to meet and compose for two established artists from New York and New Jersey.
-However, despite these successes, my tumultuous personal life, shaped by addiction and a broken home, eventually led to my incarceration.
+I discovered jingle writing and successfully sold one to a car dealership, which opened doors for me to compose for established music artists.
+Despite these successes, my tumultuous personal life—shaped by addiction and a broken home—ultimately led to my incarceration.

 Within the confines of my cell, I began to channel my experiences into an outpouring of music.
 I discovered that it transports me from a feeling of despair to one of hope.
 It’s cathartic, really.
 It’s hard to explain, but I don’t think I would have written most of my songs if I hadn’t lived a life of struggles.